TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Experiments

-For our experiments, we vary the dimensionality of $\vx$ and $\vq$ from 4 to 20 in steps of 2, and report the mean of ten trials for each dimension.
-We draw 4000 to 20000 samples depending on the dimensionality and report our results using the TAC metric.
-We observe two trends in Fig. \ref{fig:multivariate}: first, as the dimensionality of the samples increases, the gap between the Taylor Induced Covariance and other methods widens.
-This is because with increasing dimensionality, the number of free parameters to estimate in the covariance matrix grows quadratically.
+We vary the dimensionality of $\vx$ and $\vq$ from 4 to 20 in steps of 2, and report the mean and standard deviation over ten trials for each dimension.
+Depending on the dimensionality, we draw from 4000 up to 20000 samples and report our results using TAC (Fig. \ref{fig:tac_mv}) and the log-likelihood (Table \ref{tab:ll_mv}).
+We observe two trends in Fig. \ref{fig:tac_mv}: First, as the dimensionality of the samples increases, the gap between TIC and the other methods widens.
+This is because, with increasing dimensionality, the number of free parameters to estimate in the covariance matrix grows quadratically.
 An increase in parameters typically requires a non-linear growth in the number of samples for robust fitting.
-As a result, the difficulty of the mapping $\Cov(\hat{\vy}) = g_{\Theta}(\vx)$ increases with dimensionality.
-Second, we observe the curious trend of the decrease in the TAC metric for TIC as dimensionality increases.
-We believe this to be due to the fact that our ability to uniformly sample from high-dimensional spaces is limited, restricting the number of samples.
-Moreover, it is easier to fit few samples in high-dimensional spaces than fitting the same number of samples in low dimensions.
+As a result, the difficulty of mapping the input to a positive definite matrix increases with dimensionality.
+Second, we note that TIC allows for better convergence in comparison to the naive parameterization of the covariance in NLL.